This article describes Link Aggregation and how to implement it on Datto Switches.

-1. Select two or more ports, as seen in Figure 2.
+1. Select two or more ports, then click the Aggregate button.

-3. A prompt asking "are you sure you wish to aggregate these ports together" will display, as seen in Figure 4.
-Click OK.
+2. A prompt asking "are you sure you wish to aggregate these ports together" will display.
+Click OK to continue.

-The ports will then merge and display the ports within the LAG, and that they are now in a Group, as seen in Figure 5.
+The ports will then merge and display the ports within the LAG, and that they are now in a Group.

 You can split one or more ports from an existing Link Aggregated Group.
 To do so, follow these steps:

-3. The Split Grouped Ports window will display, as seen in Figure 8.
+2. The Split Grouped Ports window will display.
 Select the ports you wish to remove from the group, then click OK.

 - PoE will automatically disable for all ports within the LAG.

 - The LAG will use the port settings of the lowest number port.

 - Rate limiting is not supported on aggregated ports.